swekage/swekage.github.io/_posts/2023-06-08-salary-progression.md

 ---
 layout: post
 categories: [Career]
-title: What a day in the life of a senior engineer looks like (Meta $368k 6 YOE)
+title: My salary progression as a software engineer over 6 years
-subtitle: There's a lot more work than what most videos show you
+subtitle: From college dropout to coding bootcamp to FAANG
 published: false
 ---